Madhukar Dattatraya Deoras: Biography

-Deoras was born in a Telugu-speaking Deshastha Rigvedi Brahmin (DRB) family on 11 December 1915 in Nagpur and raised in Andhra Pradesh.
-He was the eighth child of Dattatreya Krishnarao Deoras and Parvati-bai; the ninth child, his younger brother Bhaurao Deoras (Murlidhar alias Bhaurao), also became a pracharak of the RSS.
-During Balasaheb Deoras's tenure as RSS chief, Bhaurao Deoras played a key role in the organization in North India.
-Balasaheb Deoras was a student at New English High School.
+Madhukar Dattatraya "Balasaheb Deoras" Deoras was born in a Telugu Deshastha Rigvedi Brahmin family on 11 December 1915 in Nagpur, located in British India's Central Provinces and Berar.
+He was the eighth child of Dattatreya Krishnarao Deoras and Parvati-bai; the ninth child, his younger brother Bhaurao Deoras (Murlidhar alias Bhaurao), also became a pracharak (propagator) of the RSS.
+During Deoras's tenure as RSS chief, Bhaurao Deoras played a key role in the organisation in North India.
+Deoras was a student at New English High School.
 He graduated from Morris College in Nagpur in 1938 and obtained his LLB degree at the College of Law, Nagpur University.
 Inspired by Dr. K. B. Hedgewar, he was associated with the RSS from its inception and decided to dedicate his life to its goals.